 Regarding the focus of my teaching and research as a sociologist, I identify with the pioneering accomplishments of the Polish–German political activist and author Rosa Luxemburg (1871–1919).
 Of all the early Marxist theorists who survived Marx and Engels, Luxemburg comes the closest, in my view, to strongly exemplifying the spirit of compassion which, I believe, lies latent in Marxism and communism.
 Presumably, she would have supported the Cuban revolution against U.S. imperialism and opposed Fidel Castro’s right–wing Leninism and Stalinism.
 Luxemburg’s non–libertarian communist–left current may, aptly, be referred to as Marxist–Luxemburgist democratic left–communist internationalism.
 I have respectfully grounded her far–left–wing enactment of socialism in the brilliant metatheory of critical realism.
 It was formulated, beginning in 1975, by the distinguished London–born philosopher, writer, and speaker Ram “Roy” Bhaskar (1944–2014).
 One of my greatest regrets is that, through my own procrastination, I never availed myself of the opportunity to meet him face to face.

 My Dialectical metaRealism (DmR) incorporates Marxism–Luxemburgism (in The Internationale as pronounced in this MP3 audio file), Bhaskarian critical realism, and various elements of additional cutting–edge conceptual frameworks.
 Among these viewpoints are: world–systems analysis, community organizing, the social model of disability, and intersectional and feminist standpoint approaches.
 The latter category refers to broadly utilized advancements of, originally, African American feminist critical theory.
 Intersectionality, in particular, was pioneered by the great legal scholar Kimberlé Williams Crenshaw (University of California at Los Angeles School of Law and Columbia Law School), the sociologist and past president of the American Sociological Association Patricia Hill Collins (University of Maryland), the late Audre Lorde (born, Audrey Geraldine Lorde), and others.
-Functionally, the priorities of DmR are left–refoundation and left–regroupment.
-DmR has, moreover, also been applied, pragmatically, to a radical project in social–and–economic development (SED).
+DMR’s priorities are left–refoundation and left–regroupment with a focus on praxis, not on doctrinal purity.
+DmR has also been applied to a radical project in social–and–economic development (SED).

 At the outset, a preliminary reflection on the fundamental properties of existence might be constructive.
 Being is not hierarchical or vertical but, rather, laminated—layer inside layer surrounded by layer.
 The substance or fabric of reality, in itself, can be visualized as a pure, virtuous, and nondual cosmic envelope.
 Its mere shell or shadow is the empirical, sensory realm.
 Between them lies the nightly wonderment of dreams.
 Accordingly, successfully negotiating the inner ground state of copresence vis–à–vis one’s personal activities requires that any relativist or—worse—nihilist approaches to ethics be firmly, decisively, and unreservedly rejected.
 For now, regrettably, a plane of dystopian dualism remains a consistently dominant mediator of situations on the multinational field.
 Alas, the lifeworld of humankind is, in the current age, virtually dead and barren.
 The mere absence of liberation stands out among the foremost instruments or central coördinators of social behavior, as well.
 By and large, even basic interpersonal decency has, wistfully, been abandoned.